domainaware/parsedmarc/docs/source/installation.md

 Start by [registering for a free GeoLite2 account], and signing in.

-Then, navigate the to the [License Keys] page under your account, and create a new license key for the version of `geoipupdate` that was installed.
+Then, navigate to the [License Keys] page under your account, and create a new license key for the version of `geoipupdate` that was installed.